w4t3rcs/spring-boot-python-executor/README.md

 It allows storing the results of Python script executions to avoid repeated computation.
 Any Spring-compatible CacheManager can be used, including in-memory, Redis, Caffeine, etc.

+### Testing

+The library allows testing Python servers using its own Testcontainers GenericContainer implementation.

 ## 📦 Installation and Setup

 ### Maven